-Fareham Wheelers Cycling Club must be one of the oldest established sports organizations in the borough, and still going strong after 91 years, with its current membership an all-time high of over 300, it is far removed from its humble beginnings.
+Fareham Wheelers Cycling Club must be one of the oldest established sports organisations in the borough, and still going strong after 91 years, with its current membership an all-time high of over 300, it is far removed from its humble beginnings.

 Sadly in 1931, Pat Cambrai was tragically killed in a road accident- unrelated to cycling I believe.
 Naturally, this had a profound effect on his parents and the cycling club as a whole.
-Great courage was shown by Mr. & Mrs. Cambrai who continued to support the club and allowing members to meet at their home.
+Great courage was shown by Mr & Mrs Cambrai who continued to support the club by allowing members to meet at their home.
 However, in 1934, with his added work commitments, he found it difficult to continue in office.
 At the same time, the club had also outgrown its current venue.
 The Royal Oak pub in West Street was then used for a while followed by Solomons Billiard Hall in Portland Street.
 The annual suppers and prize presentations at the P&P parish hall in West Street, as well as the Red Lion Hotel, were very popular affairs with invitations extended to other clubs.
 Social riding (club runs), were held on Sundays, to a scheduled programme throughout the year, that occasionally included a weekend camp or a tour.
 During the racing season many of the racing men, who had probably competed in a 25-mile time trial earlier in the day, would meet up with the club riders at some pre-arranged destination for the rest of the day’s activities that invariably concluded with tea at some café en route before returning home.

 The War Years

-When ww11 was declared, the committee decided to cancel the remainder of the racing programme for 1939, and also re-scheduled club runs so that members arrived home before lighting up time.
+When WW11 was declared, the committee decided to cancel the remainder of the racing programme for 1939, and also re-scheduled club runs so that members arrived home before lighting up time.

 In 1941, with so many members being absorbed into the army forces, it was decided to suspend official club meetings.
 Although the club officially remained dormant, during the remainder of the war years a few members still in the area maintained their affiliation, in the clubs name, to National Cycling Union (NCU).
-Thus sustaining the clubs continuity throughout.
+Thus sustaining the club’s continuity throughout.

 There were those of course who never returned.
 One of these was Dennis Coombes who also lived on Gordon Road.
 In civvy street, Dennis was employed by Fareham U.D.C. as an electrician.
 He joined the Royal Corps of Signals and having survived the fall of Dunkirk in 1940, lost his life in December 1942 when the ship he was being transported on to St. Helena was torpedoed by a u-boat.
 In 1947 his parents donated a trophy to the club in his memory.
 This trophy is still keenly competed for annually ever since.

-In contrast to tragedy, perhaps Jack Smith’s prowess as an outstanding track rider (he broke the clubs 1000 meter sprint record in the summer of 1939) was going to help his escape, one will never know!
-Having missed the evacuation at Dunkirk Jack ‘borrowed‘ a bicycle and made his way south-west into what was to become Vichy France.
+In contrast to tragedy, perhaps Jack Smith’s prowess as an outstanding track rider (he broke the club’s 1000 meter sprint record in the summer of 1939) was going to help his escape, one will never know!
+Having missed the evacuation at Dunkirk Jack ‘borrowed‘ a bicycle and made his way south-west into what was to become Vichy in France.
 He arrived in Bordeaux in September and managed to get passage on a cargo ship to freedom.
-Much to the amazement of his army unit on his unexpected late arrival, he was praised by his commanding officer for using his initiative and was treated as a bit of a celebrity at the time.
+Much to the amazement of his army unit on his unexpected late arrival, he was praised by his commanding officer for using his initiative and was treated as a bit of a celebrity at the time

 It was reported at the AGM in February 1949 that nine club time trials would feature in the coming season, as well a full programme of the Portsmouth & Gosport track league.
-Later that year racing secretary Roy Ludford announced that competition had been the most successful in the clubs history.
+Later that year racing secretary Roy Ludford announced that competition had been the most successful in the club’s history.

-1952 – the clubs silver jubilee year was very eventful.
+1952 – the club’s silver jubilee year was very eventful.
 It started with the anniversary dinner in January.
 Held once again at Trinity Church Hall, and attended by 140 guests which included representatives from 10 other clubs, as well as the president of the N.C.U.
-Mr. H.G.
-Barnsdale and the chairman of Fareham Urban District Council Mr. E. R. Hill, also the founder Mr. E.J.
-Cambrai who presented the prizes won for the previous seasons’ events.
+Mr H.G.
+Barnsdale and the chairman of Fareham Urban District Council Mr E. R. Hill, also the founder Mr E.J.
+Cambrai who presented the prizes won for the previous season’s events.
 There was a 5-course dinner followed by a cabaret & dance.
 Price per ticket being 8/6d (42.5p)!

 The club continued to prosper throughout the year, and with the increased popularity of the continental style road racing (known in its early days as ‘massed start’ in the U.K.) the appointment of the first road racing secretary was confirmed on teenager Tony Pearce.
 Our first major success in this field was with John Shotter winning the junior southern counties event.
 Johnny Hayles, for the second consecutive year, won the Portsmouth Grand Prix sprint with John gauntlet finishing runner-up.
 John Golding won the Portsmouth Wheelers open invitation 25-mile time trial in a club record time of 1hr.00m.54s.
 Another popular club event in these traffic-free times was an annual ‘all night‘ club run.
 This particular year it was to Sonning–on–Thames, Oxon.
 It was reported by the leader Cyril Hoyte as being very well supported.

 This article deals solely with clubs first 25 years ( 1927 – 1952 ).
 One can speculate the many hundreds, perhaps thousands, of local people who over the decades have had some association with the club.
-Whether on a personal level, or perhaps a family member, such a parent, or even a grandparent who had enjoyed the comradeship that club activities offered, and the happy memories never to be forgotten?
+Whether on a personal level, or perhaps a family member, such as a parent, or even a grandparent who had enjoyed the comradeship that club activities offered, and the happy memories never to be forgotten?

-Don Bulman (Honorary Member)
+Don Bulman (Club President)

-The club would like to forward it’s thanks to Don for this incredible account of the early days of the club and it’s valuable heritage.
+The club would like to forward its thanks to Don for this incredible account of the early days of the club and its valuable heritage.